apache/nuttx/configs/avr32dev1/README.txt

    verify, read) are performed using these buffers."

   The following BatchISP command line will erase FLASH, write the nuttx binary into FLASH, and reset the AVR32.
-This command line is availabel in the script config/avr32dev1/tools/doisp.sh:
+This command line is available in the script config/avr32dev1/tools/doisp.sh:

      batchisp -device at32uc3b0256 -hardware usb -operation erase f memory flash \
-     blankcheck loadbuffer nuttx program verify start reset 0
+     blankcheck loadbuffer nuttx.elf program verify start reset 0

   "BatchISP main commands available on AT32UC3xxxxx are: